basecamp/kamal/README.md

 ### Using another registry than Docker Hub

-The default registry for Docker is Docker Hub.
-If you'd like to use a different one, just configure the server, like so:
+The default registry is Docker Hub, but you can change it using `registry/server`:

 ```yaml
 registry: